moralwintertiger/The-AIgent/analyses/README.md

 Not all feature experimentation is included in this notebook.
 In other notebooks, I have tested the effect of synopsis length on classifier strength, seeking to set a balance between the speed of the model (which slows with longer synopses) and the robustness of the model (which slowly increases with longer synopses).

+## The AIgent: Validation
+Several approaches should be taken to evaluate the AIgent, as this tool employs a few different models and data types and has distinct predictive functions.
+Validation of genre tag prediction is straightforward (e.g., precision scoring) and is performed in the Jupyter notebook describing construction of genre tag regressors.

+It is more complicated to evaluate the AIgent's surfacing of similar titles (which is performed by calculating cosine similarity between a queried, embedded synopsis and a database of embedded synopses).
+For this task, I will determine whether embeddings from the AIgent are capable of clustering the works of different authors.
+I will employ a small set of highly prolific authors for this task.
+To aid visualization, embeddings undergo dimensionality reduction using TSNE.